XRPLF/xrpl-dev-portal/content/concept-stand-alone-mode.md

 If you want to load a specific historical ledger version, use the [`ledger_request` command](reference-rippled.html#ledger-request) to make `rippled` fetch it.
 If `rippled` does not already have the ledger version, you may have to run the `ledger_request` command multiple times until it has finished retrieving the ledger.

 If you want to replay a specific historical ledger version, you must fetch both the ledger version to replay and the ledger version immediately before it.
+(The previous ledger version sets up the initial state upon which you apply the changes described by the ledger version you replay.)

 ### 4. Shut down `rippled`. ###